Asian Studies Major, B.A.–South Asian Studies Concentration

 With the approval of the associate chair of Asian studies, a student may count a course in directed readings (ASIA 496 or HNUR 496) in the concentration in South Asian studies.
 To register for ASIA 496 or HNUR 496, a student must obtain the approval of the associate chair and the faculty member who will supervise the project.

 Of the eight courses in the concentration in South Asian studies, at least six must be passed with a grade of C (not C-) or better.
-No course in the department may be declared Pass/Fail.

 Special Opportunities in Asian Studies

 A candidate for honors in Asian studies will write a substantial paper under the guidance of a faculty member.
 While researching and writing the honors paper, the student will enroll in ASIA 691H and ASIA 692H.
 ASIA 692H may count as one of the interdisciplinary courses for the major; ASIA 691H will count for elective credit only.
 In the case of the concentrations in Arab cultures, Chinese, Japanese, and South Asian studies, ASIA 692H may count toward the major in the concentration.